nomicness/a-whole-new-world/laws.md

 Once the Call To Arms has expired, Battle begins:

-The Attacker and all Allies of the Attacker roll a number of six (6) sided dice equal to their total number of points devided by ten (10) rounded to the nearest whole number.
+The Attacker and all Allies of the Attacker roll a number of six (6) sided dice equal to their total number of points divided by ten (10) rounded to the nearest whole number.
-Count the total number of dice which rolled higher than four (4).
+Count the total number of dice, which rolled higher than four (4).
 This is considered the Attack Strength.

-The Defender and all Allies of the Defender roll a number of six (6) sided dice equal to their total number of points devided by ten (10) rounded to the nearset whole number.
+The Defender and all Allies of the Defender roll a number of six (6) sided dice equal to their total number of points divided by ten (10) rounded to the nearest whole number.
-Count the total number of dice which rolled higher than four (4).
+Count the total number of dice, which rolled higher than four (4).
 This is considered the Defense Strength.

 The side whose Strength is lower is considered the loser of the Battle.